Title 17A Administration

 Written authorization issued by the commission or its designee permitting an alteration or significant change to the controlled features of a landmark or landmark site after its nomination has been approved by the commission.

-A document issued by the planning services department indicating the quantity of capacity for each concurrency facility that has been reserved for a specific development project on a specific property.
+A document issued by the planning and economic development services department indicating the quantity of capacity for each concurrency facility that has been reserved for a specific development project on a specific property.
 The document may have conditions and an expiration date associated with it.

 An individual who is knowledgeable in the principles and practices of erosion and sediment control.
 The CESCL shall have the skills to assess the: